Masterchef Australia's macarons: bad crunch

 Jack

-Speaking of macarons, has anyone tried the macarons at Cacao's?
-I spotted them in the window on the way past but haven't yet found the time to get in and try one.
+Speaking of macarons, has anyone tried the macarons at [EDITED due to spam from the shop mentioned, name now deleted]?
+I spotted them in the window on the way past but haven’t yet found the time to get in and try one.

 Thanks everyone!